Purcell-enhanced spin-phonon coupling with a single color center: Main

-A simplified diagram of the optical setup used to measure our devices is depicted in Fig. \ref{fig2}a.
-For single-photon-level optical measurements related to the SiV center, we use the optical path shown in orange.
-Two lasers are combined when it is necessary to resonantly address separate optical transitions of the SiV center.
-Acousto-optic modulators (AOMs) are used to generate optical pulse sequences for spin-decay spectroscopy.
-For optomechanical measurements performed at comparatively higher laser power ($\gtrapprox$\SI{1}{\micro\watt}), we use the optical path shown in blue.
-A high bandwidth photodetector (25 GHz) is used in a heterodyne setup for the sensitive detection of mechanical modes of the device with appreciable optomechanical coupling.
-An optical circulator is used to separate the input and reflected optical fields.
+A simplified diagram of the optical setup used to measure our devices is depicted in Fig. 2a (see Methods section \ref{full-setup} for full setup details).
 We study our devices in a dilution refrigerator setup equipped with a vector magnet, at a base temperature of $\sim$\SI{44}{\milli\kelvin} under experimental conditions.

-For the device studied in detail in this work, (Fig. \ref{fig1}f and g) we measure a bare optical cavity frequency of $\omega_o/(2\pi) = 409.7$ THz with an optical Q-factor Q$_{o} \approx 27,000$.
 We first probe the mechanical breathing mode of the structure via the optomechanical coupling.
 These measurements are performed at zero magnetic field with the optical transitions of the SiV center far detuned from the optical cavity.
 Therefore, the SiV does not participate in the optomechanical interaction.
 The probe laser (frequency $\omega_l$) is detuned by $\Delta_o = (\omega_l - \omega_o) / (2\pi) = \pm (\kappa_{o}/2)/(2\pi)$ from the cavity to operate at the maximum optomechanical susceptibility of a sideband-unresolved system \cite{aspelmeyer_cavity_2014}.
-The optically detected noise power spectral density (NPSD) of thermal motion of the mechanical breathing mode at 4K is shown in Fig. \ref{fig2}b.
-We observe a breathing mode resonance frequency $\omega_b/(2\pi) = 12.06$ GHz close to the design value, with intrinsic mechanical linewidth $\kappa_m/(2\pi)\approx350$ kHz (intrinsic mechanical quality factor Q$_m \approx$ 34,000 measured at 4K) (\ref{mechanical-linewidth}).
+The optically detected noise power spectral density (NPSD) of thermal motion of the mechanical breathing mode at 4K, recorded from a real-time spectrum analyzer (RSA), is shown in Fig. 2b.
+We observe a breathing mode resonance frequency $\omega_m/(2\pi) = 12.06$ GHz close to the design value, with intrinsic mechanical linewidth $\kappa_m/(2\pi)\approx350$ kHz (intrinsic mechanical quality factor Q$_m \approx$ 34,000 measured at 4K, see SI section 4).